jrenaud90/TidalPy/README.md

 `pip install pyproj shapely pyshp cartopy`

-#### Diffeqpy / Julia
+#### DiffEqPy / Julia

-TidalPy provides the option to use the [Julia](https://julialang.org/) programing language's differential equation solver for python: [diffeqpy](https://github.com/SciML/diffeqpy).
+TidalPy provides the option to use the [Julia](https://julialang.org/) programming language's differential equation solver for python: [diffeqpy](https://github.com/SciML/diffeqpy).
 To utilize this package you first need to ensure that Julia is installed on your machine and available via the system's environment path.